 The paintings, which can be described as organic geometry, are as simple in their balanced compositions as they are complex in the stories they tell.
 While physical forms prevail in the paintings, a great poetic sensitivity resonates throughout the picture.
 This congruity of powerful physicality and great sensitivity, which in the Western world often connotes respectively the masculine and the feminine, is perhaps the essence of Bedford's imagery.

-Although they are sober canvases, Bedford paints in surprisingly vivid brushstrokes, in which the roughness of the former stockman can be recognized.
+Although they are sober canvases, Bedford paints in surprisingly vivid brushstrokes, in which the roughness of the former stockman can be recognised.
 Pigments on the canvas emanate a shimmering quality which is accentuated by the brushstrokes.
 This luminosity or transparency in his application, which developed in later years, is a direct result of his use of the wet-on-wet technique, which requires a fast way of working.
 While this technique has been popular with many European artists throughout history, it was never widely spread amongst Indigenous Australian artists.
-Paddy Bedford not only experimented with this method, which was probably informed by the practice of painting with gouaches, but also put it to use to add depth of meaning and dynamism to his painted narratives.
+Paddy Bedford not only experimented with this method, which was probably informed by the practise of painting with gouaches, but also put it to use to add depth of meaning and dynamism to his painted narratives.
 In Old Bedford Downs (2005), for instance, the wet-on-wet technique allows for several layers of interpretation.
 The red in the middle of the picture can be interpreted as the red sand, but also as a reference to the blood or the consuming fire of the massacre which occurred at that place.

-Innovation and experimentation are fundamental to Paddy Bedford's practice as a contemporary artist.
+Innovation and experimentation are fundamental to Paddy Bedford's practise as a contemporary artist.
 The appeal of his work to international audiences and contemporary art collectors worldwide rests in part on this sense of continuous innovation and a new exciting visual vocabulary that does not compromise Gija law and tradition and which resists comparison with modern Western art canons.

 Georges Petitjean is curator at AAMU - Museum of contemporary Aboriginal art in Utrecht, Netherlands.